 2. Individuals Conducting the Investigation and Adjudication Process

 Trained, qualified investigators will serve as fact finders during the formal investigation phase.
-The Director of Gender Equity/Title IX Coordinator, or their designee, conducts investigations into reports in which a student is the complainant and a faculty member, staff member, or administrator is the respondent.
+The Labor and Employee Relations Specialist / HR Deputy Title IX Coordinator, Title IX Coordinator, or their designee, conducts investigations into reports in which a student is the complainant and a faculty member, staff member, or administrator is the respondent.

 The investigator will handle complaints impartially and objectively, perform fact finding, and follow all relevant procedures.
 The investigator evaluates information based upon the nature and context of the conduct after assessing the credibility of witnesses and weighing the relevant information obtained.
 If there is a significant conflict of interest in which the investigator cannot be impartial, another investigator will be assigned to the investigation.

-In matters involving faculty, staff, or administrators as respondents, the Director of Gender Equity/Title IX Coordinator, or their designee, will make a finding of the facts and make a recommendation for resolution to either the area Vice President, or their designee, or the appropriate decision-maker as per the applicable collective bargaining agreement or University Statutes.
+In matters involving faculty, staff, or administrators as respondents, the Labor and Employee Relations Specialist / HR Deputy Title IX Coordinator, Title IX Coordinator, or their designee, will make a finding of the facts and make a recommendation for resolution to either the area Vice President, or their designee, or the appropriate decision-maker as per the applicable collective bargaining agreement or University Statutes.
 The applicable decision-maker has the authority and responsibility to impose discipline or any other resolution they deem appropriate based upon the circumstances and severity of the findings of fact.

 3. Use of a Designee as the Fact Finder